html-project/Html-Project/README.md

 > [security]
 > ...

-If you are a Linux user and want to use the Firefox browser, please open on the launcher (the browser is automatically installed when you installing your computer), or please type the following command:
+If you are a Linux user and want to use the Firefox browser, please open on the launcher (the browser is automatically installed while you installing your computer), or please type the following command:

 > firefox